 As with many problems, this one may not have a “right answer” or apparent solution.
 Its time to apply those problem solving skills to evaluate the effects of past decisions combined with current environmental signals and available resources to select the perfect gift to put a smile on your significant other’s face.

 Uh oh, time to think quickly.
-There is an urgent situation that must be addressed to contain the impact, a cause to be identified (who is responsible) and an action plan for bringing things back to normal.
-Problem solving skills can help you avoid panic and the potential for costly cleanup.
+There is an urgent situation that must be addressed to get things back to normal, a cause to be identified (what’s causing the printer issue), and an action plan to resolve it.
+Problem solving skills can help you avoid stress and ensure that your documents are printed on time.

 10. What’s for dinner?